 Tell A Story

 Human beings have used stories to impart information since the dawn of time and it’s still a great way to communicate.
 Even if you have to deliver a long series of facts, remember that it’s the underlying meaning or outcome of those facts that will strike home.
-This doesn’t mean you should start your presentation with “Once upon a time”, just that you should build it in such a way that the chronology of the topic is clear.
+This doesn’t mean you should start your presentation with “Once upon a time”, just that you should build it in such a way that the time-line of the topic is clear.
 Can you think of plot twists or hooks that can be shared along the way to keep them interested?
-You might find writing an initial ‘script’ away from PowerPoint helpful before you go diving into slides.
+You might find writing an initial script away from PowerPoint helpful before you go creating actual slides.

 See It From The Audience’s Perspective

 Getting the tone and content of your presentation right starts with being honest about what they really want to hear and what they can realistically absorb.
-If you really care about your audience, you have to be an advocate for their learning needs not your own agenda.
+If you really care about your audience, you have to be an advocate for their needs not your own agenda.
 If that means simplifying your content or recapping previous presentations then so be it.
-It’s better than losing them completley or being “that presenter” who was too difficult to understand or didn’t recognise who he/she was speaking to.
+It’s better than losing them completely or being “that presenter” who was too difficult to understand or didn’t recognise who he or she was speaking to.

 Present What You Know And Care About

 Most lower-quality presentations are a symptom of the presenter not really wanting to be there.
 A rookie presenter who knows their subject or is really passionate can be better than a pro who isn’t bothered.
 Just look at Elon Musk – his presentation style is notoriously haphazard but he is incredibly exciting and comes across as completely authentic.
 The very best presenters know their subject so well that they don’t even need notes or slides.
-If you don’t know or don’t care then don’t present – find someone else!
+If you don’t know or don’t care then don’t present – get someone else to do it!

 Avoid Too Much Text

-Using too much text is one of the most common presenting mistakes.
+Using too much text in your slides is one of the most common presenting mistakes.
 Presenters often feel they need to include everything in their slides.
 This often manifests itself in over-use of bullet point lists, paragraphs of text and tiny font sizes.
-A couple of sentences per slide and no more is the ideal and remember that the audience came to hear you speak not read.
+A couple of sentences per slide and no more is the ideal and remember that the audience came to hear you speak not watch you read from your slides.
 A good test on the day is to see whether they audience are mostly looking at you or the slides – if its the latter then you’ve put too much content in!